oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 namespace/tg-helidon configured
 ```

-The forst line of the output is from the linkerd command telling us that its added the annotation, the second is from the kubectl replace command telling us that the previous configuration has been replaced with the new one.
+The first line of the output is from the linkerd command telling us that its added the annotation, the second is from the kubectl replace command telling us that the previous configuration has been replaced with the new one.

 Let's have a look at the web page again, refresh the main web page in the browser